chimay/wheel/README.md

   + Files from anywhere in the filesystem
   + A file in more than one group
   + file:line-1 and file:line-2 in the same group
-- May be saved in wheel file
+- May be saved in wheel file (recommended)
 - Easy navigation
   + On demand loading of files
   + Switch to matching tab & window if available
+  + Next/Previous location, circle or torus
   + Choose file, group or category in special buffer
     * Filter candidates
     * Folds matching wheel tree structure